-WCPL will engage a suitably qualified heritage consultant to conduct archival recording3 of all the features of the Historic Shale Oil Mine Complex (Plate 1) prior to the commencement of any mining works associated with the open cut in Pit 8.
-Copies of the archival record will be lodged with the Mudgee Historical Society, Mudgee Library and the NSW Heritage Branch Library.
+WCPL have engaged a suitably qualified heritage consultant to conduct and complete both the test excavation for the potential caretakers cottage and the archival recording2 of all the features of the Historic Shale Oil Mine Complex (Figure 3-1 and Table 3-1) prior to the commencement of any mining works associated with the open cut in Pit 8 (Appendix 1).

-Plate 1 Historical Shale Oil Mine Adit (Niche, 2015)
+Plate 1 Historical Shale Oil Mine Adit (Niche, 2015)3

-The OEH Heritage Branch (2006) stated guidelines in the 'Photographic Recording of Heritage Items Using Film or Digital Capture'.
+2 The OEH Heritage Branch (2006) stated guidelines in the 'Photographic Recording of Heritage Items Using Film or Digital Capture'.
 The record would include, as a minimum, a photographic record with notes and cross-referencing to base plans.